 Northfield home prices are not only among the most expensive in Illinois, but Northfield real estate also consistently ranks among the most expensive in America.

-Northfield is a decidedly white-collar village, with fully 89.79% of the workforce employed in white-collar jobs, well above the national average.
+Northfield is a decidedly white-collar village, with fully 92.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Northfield is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Northfield who work in management occupations (19.94%), sales jobs (14.71%), and teaching (9.34%).
+There are especially a lot of people living in Northfield who work in management occupations (25.11%), sales jobs (14.23%), and healthcare (10.71%).

 Also of interest is that Northfield has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Northfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Northfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Northfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Northfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Northfield’s overall crime rate is lower than average for the country.

-In Northfield, a lot of people use the train to get to work every day though Northfield is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Northfield has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

+Northfield is a somewhat ethnically-diverse village.
 The people who call Northfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Northfield include German, English, Polish, and Italian.
+Important ancestries of people in Northfield include German, Irish, English, Italian, and Polish.

 The most common language spoken in Northfield is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Korean and Spanish.